 Quadrant Chambers is very good at what it does.
 It's top-ranked by Chambers UK for shipping, aviation and travel regulatory work and rates as one of the top two sets in London in all three of these fields.
 Other areas of strength include general commercial and insurance work and members also work on energy, international arbitration and finance matters.

-This set does a lot of shipping work, but be aware it presents itself first as a broad commercial set.
+This set does a lot of shipping work, but it presents itself first as a broad commercial set.

 Senior clerk Simon Slatterly says that around 50% of Quadrant's work is shipping, though we note that the set also reports to Chambers UK that nearly all its members have a shipping practice.
 Recently head of chambers Luke Parsons QC was involved in Shagang Shipping v HNA Airlines related to accusations of bribery to secure a $120 million charter party contract; the case arose as a consequence of the reduced value of ships after the financial crisis and involved allegations of torture on the part of the Chinese police.
 Another silk was instructed on a case in the Admiralty Court over the sinking of an Indian naval frigate outside Mumbai harbour.